 Although spring and summer bring with them their own weather problems, including wildfires and hurricanes, winter can be especially nasty.
 While a fire or hurricane can threaten business continuity for several days, winter storms can stretch on for weeks–even months.
 We pulled the following common winter dangers straight from NOAA:

 - Wind – Some winter storms have extremely strong winds that can create blizzard conditions with blinding, wind-driven snow, drifting, and dangerous wind chills.
-These intense winds can bring down trees and poles, and can also cause damage to homes and other buildings.
+These intense winds can bring down trees and poles, and cause damage to homes and other buildings.